Experiencing symptoms of COVID-19?

 Under federal guidelines, this type of testing is not covered by Medicare and many private insurance plans.
 The cost is $225.
 All patients having non-covered COVID-19 testing are expected to pre-pay before services.

-Patients can schedule COVID-19 PCR testing through the following options:
+Patients can schedule COVID-19 PCR testing by:

 - Calling the Nurse Triage Line at 755-1350